Mihai-Solescu/data-pipeline-fwk/docs/SRS.md

 ## 2. Core Objectives

 * **Modularity & Reusability**: Decouple the pipeline's execution logic from the scientific computation itself.
 * **Reproducibility**: Ensure a given configuration and dataset will always produce the exact same results.
+This includes ensuring that results are cryptographically tied to the exact version of the code that produced them, allowing seamless integration with version control systems like Git.
 * **Computational Efficiency**: Avoid re-running any stage unless its code, inputs, or relevant parameters have changed.
 * **Extensibility**: Allow users to add new stages and parameters by modifying only the configuration file and adding new, isolated component functions.
 * **User-Driven Optimization**: Empower scientists to define custom optimization policies for data persistence and retrieval.